sgmurphy/wordpress-plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 == Changelog ==
+= 2.5.2 2024-02-09 =
+* [Fix] - CSV file not uploaded while import and throws an error message 'Invalid file type.
+Only CSV is allowed.'.
+* [Improvement] - Option to exclude guest users during import.
+* [Compatibility] - Tested OK with Woocommerce 8.5.2
+* [Compatibility] - Tested OK with WP 6.4.3
 = 2.5.1 2024-01-17 =
 * [Fix] - Invalid File type for CSV.
 * [Compatibility] - Tested OK with Woocommerce 8.5